onflow/cadence-style-guide/project_development_tips.md

 that the language/protocol changes are favorable to them and the rest of the app developers in the ecosystem.
 It also helps the owner to promote the project and themselves.

-Owners should also regularly re-evaluate the code of their project to see if it needs to be updated to conform to new standards and new versions of Cadence.
-This will help them identify potential problems with their smart contracts ahead of time and be able to stay on the cutting edge of smart contract development.

 Resources for Best Practices: